CMDMylife/UnleashedRecomp/README.md

 > [!NOTE]
 > Please note that Music Attenuation is not currently available on Linux.
 Support for this feature may be added in a future update.

-### Steam Deck Support
+### SteamOS Support

-Native Linux builds that work on the Steam Deck out of the box are available.
+Native Linux builds that work on SteamOS systems out of the box are available.
 The Flatpak version can be installed directly and added as a non-Steam game easily via Desktop Mode.

 Be aware that installing the game on a Steam Deck can be a slow process and can easily consume the Deck's storage on the 64 GB model, so make sure you provide the game's files via external storage, such as a microSD card or a network share if possible.

-Performance has been found to improve significantly when the Deck's GPU clock is manually set to its maximum value via Gamescope, even if the game appears to be primarily CPU bottlenecked.
+On the Deck side, performance has been found to improve significantly when the Deck's GPU clock is manually set to its maximum value via Gamescope, even if the game appears to be primarily CPU bottlenecked.
 Be aware that maintaining the target frame rate may be difficult during demanding sections, such as Werehog combat or DLC stages.
 Overall, performance is considered to be noticeably better than on the original hardware while using the default settings.

 > [!NOTE]
 > It is recommended to perform the installation process while in Desktop Mode, as the [file picker may not be available in Game Mode](#file-picker-unavailable-on-steam-deck-in-game-mode) at all times.